matiasdg/mutantes-meli/README.md

 ```

 ###### If you don't have Docker installed or for develop purposes:
-Make sure NPM is installed.
+Make sure NPM and Node (v8 or higher) is installed.
 ```sh
 $ cd mutantes
 $ sh ./run-db.sh